|Type of tour:||Guided|

 Day 4: St-Amands – Temse – Antwerp (25 miles/42 km)

 Today we will follow the Schelde further downstream over Temse to Antwerp.
 There is a beautiful cycling track along the river and the scenery is magnificent.
 Harbor city Antwerp whit it’s beautiful inner city is well known as diamond city and the city where the famous painter Rubens was born.
+Dine on your own in Antwerp and enjoy a visit to the beautiful old city centre (recommendations for dinner given).

 Overnight in Antwerp.